Why “The Idol Factory”?

 To these evils a new wickedness joins itself, that man tries to express in his work the sort of God he has inwardly conceived.
 Therefore the mind begets an idol; the hand gives its birth. . . .
 Daily experience teaches that flesh is always uneasy until it has obtained some figment like itself in which it may fondly find solace as in an image of God.
 In almost every age since the beginning of the world, men, in order that they might obey this blind desire, have set up symbols in which they believed God appeared before their bodily eyes.
 (I.XI.8)

 Who is the author?

 Steve Coward is originally from Savannah, GA.
 After receiving his BA in History from Armstrong Atlantic State University, he attended Reformed Theological Seminary – Orlando.
 In May 2003, he graduated with a Master of Divinity.
 On September 27, 2003 he married the love of his life (Adriane).
-Steve is currently an Associate Pastor at Reach Church in Bear, DE, and is ordained in the Presbyterian Church in America.
-He has previously served churches in Willow Grove, PA and Decatur, AL. He and Adriane have three children: Grayson, Shepard, and Adeline.
+Steve is currently a Pastor at Fair Hill Church in Elkton, MD, and is ordained in the Presbyterian Church in America.
+He has previously served churches in Willow Grove, PA, Decatur, AL, and Bear, DE.
+He and Adriane have three children: Grayson, Shepard, and Adeline.